-PTH and phosphate - these variables no longer have target ranges in the most recent adult Renal Association audit guidelines and are therefore not currently reported in the UKRR Annual Report.
-The data variables are still collected and available for analysis in research work.
+PTH and phosphate - these variables no longer have target ranges in the most recent adult Renal Association audit guidelines and are therefore not currently reported in the UKRR Annual Report for the adult dialysis population.
+However, they are reported in paediatric patients and at the national level for the adult transplant population.

 Bicarbonate - the audit measures used for serum bicarbonate in the HD cohort and PD cohort differ as per the most recent guidelines.
+For children and young people aged <18 years, the paediatric reference range has been used (see section 7.7)